 (Anthony Dawson) discuss the murder plot

 Hitchcock's approach to shooting the film in 3D is, ironically, to emphasise the theatricality of the material.
-The film reunited him with Robert Burks, the cinematographer on all his American productions of the '50s, and Burks had experience with 3D, shooting Hondo (1953) as well as uncredited work on House of Wax the same year.
-Always up for a technical challenge, Hitchcock's use of 3D is often intelligent and inventive, but the bulky 3D camera made even simple shots complicated, with the director having to build a pit in the studio floor to accommodate the camera and bring it to ground level for some shots.
+The film reunited him with Robert Burks, the cinematographer on all his American films of the '50s, and Burks had experience with 3D, shooting Hondo (1953) as well as uncredited work on House of Wax the same year.
+Always up for a technical challenge, Hitchcock's use of 3D is often intelligent and inventive, but the bulky 3D camera made even simple shots complicated, with the director having to have a pit built in the studio floor to accommodate the camera and bring it to ground level for some shots.
 Even the simple shot of a finger dialling a telephone had to be faked.
 In order for the close up to work in 3D, Hitchcock had to use a huge wooden finger and have it dialling a giant prop telephone.

 One way to break up the script's lengthy dialogue scenes would be to illustrate the plot as Wendice describes it, as if it's actually taking place.
 But Hitchcock chooses to film the exposition scenes in a straightforward way, perhaps because he didn't really have much interest in them.
-The trial scenes are portrayed expressionistically, with the audience seeing only Grace Kelly in close up and hearing the judge's voice, but this does jar with the matter of fact treatment used in the rest of the film.
+The trial scenes are portrayed expressionistically, with the audience seeing only Grace Kelly in close up and hearing the judge's voice, but this does jar with the matter-of-fact treatment used in the rest of the film.
 The exterior scenes also use back projection to give the appearance of a London street without actually having to film in England.
 The back projected scenes are not very satisfactory, as is often the case in Hitchcock films of this era.
-This mixture of styles gives the film an awkward character and draws attention to its theatrically.
-With such a restricted setting, Hitch's cameo is reduced to an appearance is an old college photo of Wendice and Swann.
+This mixture of styles gives the film an awkward character and draws attention to its theatricality.
+With such a restricted setting, Hitch's cameo is reduced to an appearance in an old college photo of Wendice and Swann.
 Hitchcock is shown sitting at a table with them, although this is not very artfully done, as a picture of Milland's head has obviously been stuck onto an old photo of someone else sitting with the director.

 |Robert Cummings and Grace Kelly in one of Hitchcock's many shots |

-composed with objects placed in the foreground to make use of the 3D.
+composed with objects placed in the foreground, to make use of the 3D.

 Hitchcock does successfully work up some tension in the murder sequence and this is clearly the part that grabbed his interest the most.
 The scene is tense and still a little shocking, as Dawson lingers behind Grace Kelly while she answers the phone, before finally making his move and attempting to throttle her.
-The final shot as the body falls onto the floor and is impaled on a pair of scissors, is still a bit wince-inducing even now.
+The final shot, as the body falls onto the floor and is impaled on a pair of scissors, is still a bit wince-inducing even now.
 It's also the film's most striking use of 3D, with the victim's hand stretching out towards the camera and into the audience.
 Hitchcock apparently spent a week filming this one scene to get the 3D effect right.

 The other element that probably attracted Hitchcock's interest is that much of the story is told from the point-of-view of Tony Wendice, the would-be murderer.
-This means putting the audience in the position of sympathising with and rooting for an unprincipled man who is callously trying to murder his wife for money.
+This means putting the audience in the position of sympathising with an unprincipled man who is callously trying to murder his wife for money.
 The film is a classic exercise in the perennial Hitchcock theme of guilt transference, in this case from Wendice to Swann, from Swann to Margot and from Wendice to the audience.
 Hitchcock would return to this theme again, particularly in Psycho (1960) and Frenzy (1972).

 As well as the difficulties of filming in 3D, there were additional problems with projecting 3D films.
 The original Variety review of Dial M for Murder mentioned that even the preview screening was only partly shown in 3D because of issues with the 3D projection.
 Although the film was initially released in 3D, it didn't prove much of a draw in that format, especially as interest in the process was waning by 1954.
 The film was mostly switched to ordinary "flat" screenings, which proved to be more popular.
 Some of the 3D details and emphases are lost in the non-3D rendering, but this is the version that most people will have seen.
 Hitchcock said of 3D that it was "a nine-day wonder, and I came in on the ninth day".